For Immediate Release:

 Dr. Clinton Rubin, Director of the Center for Biotechnology, stated, “The ARAD program is designed to help bridge the gap between the early-stage discovery capabilities of the academic community and the later-stage commercial development interests of the bioscience industry.”
 He added, “We hope that this ARAD award will help Traverse Biosciences accelerate the commercialization of intellectual property invented at Stony Brook University for the benefit of health and society.”

 About the Research Foundation for SUNY: The Research Foundation for The State University of New York is the largest, most comprehensive university-connected research foundation in the country.
 The RF manages SUNY’s research portfolio providing essential sponsored programs administration and innovation support services to SUNY faculty and students performing research in life sciences and medicine; engineering and nanotechnology; physical sciences and energy; social sciences, and computer and information sciences.
 The RF moves SUNY ideas and inventions to the marketplace collaborating with business and industry to create new opportunity and new jobs for New York State.
 To learn more about the RF visit www.rfsuny.org.

-About Traverse Biosciences: Traverse Biosciences is a privately-held biopharmaceutical company commercializing a pipeline of novel drug candidates for the treatment of chronic inflammatory diseases and age-related conditions affecting humans and animals.
+About Traverse Biosciences: Traverse Biosciences is a privately-held bioscience company commercializing a pipeline of proprietary drug candidates for the treatment of inflammatory diseases and age-related conditions affecting humans and animals.
 To learn more about Traverse Biosciences, visit www.traversebiosciences.com.